 the way the TCMP should be amended.

 (Amendment of TCMP) DBCT Management may at any time and from time to time request amendments to an approved TCMP by giving written notice to the QCA.
-Promptly following receipt of a request to amend the TCMP the QCA will approve or not approve the amendments.
-In considering such amendments the QCA will apply Sections 12.5(j)(1), 12.5(j)(2) and 12.5(j)(3).
+Promptly following receipt of a request to amend the TCMP, the QCA will approve or not approve the amendments.
+In considering such amendments the QCA will apply Sections 12.5(i)(1), 12.5(i)(2) and 12.5(i)(3).

-(Indicators of prudent contract value) The QCA will accept that the value of a contract as awarded is prudent and will include it into the relevant Regulated Asset Base if:
+(Indicators of prudent contract value) The QCA will accept that the value of a contract as awarded is prudent and will include it into the Expansion Component's Regulated Asset Base if:

-the QCA has approved DBCT Management’s TCMP in accordance with Section 12.5(j);
+the QCA has approved DBCT Management’s TCMP in accordance with Section 12.5(i);

 the QCA is satisfied that contract provisions regarding contract variations and escalation accord with good commercial practice; and

-the auditor engaged in accordance with Section 12.5(m) certifies that the works have been conducted in accordance with the approved TCMP.
+the auditor engaged in accordance with Section 12.5(l) certifies that the works have been conducted in accordance with the approved TCMP.

-(Indicators of prudent variations and escalations) The QCA will accept that contract variations and/or escalations post award of a contract are prudent and will include them into the regulated asset base if:
+(Indicators of prudent variations and escalations) The QCA will accept that contract variations and/or escalations post award of a contract are prudent and will include them into the relevant Regulated Asset Base if:

-(Compliance with TCMP) a contract which has been accepted as prudent under Section 12.5(k) has been managed in accordance with the approved TCMP;
+(Compliance with TCMP) a contract which has been accepted as prudent under Section 12.5(j) has been managed in accordance with the approved TCMP;

-(Auditor certification) the auditor engaged in accordance with Section 12.5(m) has certified that contract variations and/or escalations have been handled in a manner consistent with the relevant contract provisions; and
+(Auditor certification) the auditor engaged in accordance with Section 12.5(l) has certified that contract variations and/or escalations have been handled in a manner consistent with the relevant contract provisions; and

 (Variations and escalations) the QCA is satisfied that the cost of contract variations and/or escalations is otherwise appropriate, having regard to the following: